Manuel de Bernardo Álvarez del Casal: The State of Cundinamarca

 Álvarez and Nariño now joined together to defend the centralist system and to press for the resignation of Lozano, using the periodical La Bagatela to state their case.
 Lozano did resign, and Nariño assumed the presidency.
 Shortly thereafter he became dictator (September 21, 1811 to August 19, 1813).

 Nevertheless, Nariño was unable to consolidate power throughout the viceroyalty.
 Tunja continued in strong opposition.
 On October 4, 1812 in Villa de Leiva, a federalist congress met. Álvarez was one of two delegates from Cundinamarca.
 He so ardently defended the centralist positions of his nephew, that the congress ordered both delegates from Cundinamarca imprisoned.

 Meanwhile, two generals ordered by Nariño to arrest opponents of his centralist system, instead defected to the federalists.
 Together with Camilo Torres they attacked Bogotá on January 9, 1813.
 The attack was repulsed.
 On July 16, 1813, the constituent congress, with Álvarez continuing as president, declared Cundinamarca unconditionally independent of Spain and under no sovereignty but that of God and the people.

 During this turmoil, a Spanish force under Juan Sámano invaded the territory from the south.
 Nariño resigned the dictatorship to take personal control of the defense of the insurgency, leaving his uncle Álvarez in charge of the government (May 14, 1814 - December 12, 1814).
-Nariño left the capital on September 21, 1814, with the hope of taking Quito, and perhaps even Lima, from the Spanish.
+Nariño left the capital on September 21, 1814 on his Southern Campaign, with the hope of taking Quito, and perhaps even Lima, from the Spanish.
 However he was soon defeated and taken prisoner himself.

 The federalists now organized a new offensive against Cundinamarca, this time with the aid of Venezuelan Colonel Simón Bolívar. Álvarez refused to submit to the United Provinces or to make a deal with the Tunja opposition or with Bolívar.
 Bolívar attacked the city, which fell on December 11, 1814. Álvarez turned over power, asking only for guarantees of safety for Spanish and Criollo supporters of the regency.
 Thereafter he retired to private life.